Dr. Dre apologizes to the women he beat up in the 90s.

 Who she is is a radical, just as radical as Obama.

-Just as many chips on her shoulder about this country, it's the way she was educated.
+Just as many chips on her shoulder about this country.

 He's a hero to her.

-So the idea that that she would come in and unravel what Obama's done.
+So the idea that she would come in and unravel what Obama's done, I don't see that.

-I I see her coming in and maybe even going more radical than Obama did, and maybe he doesn't want that to happen.
+I see her coming in and maybe even going more radical than Obama did, and maybe he doesn't want that to happen.

-I can understand him not wanting Republicans to win for fear of unraveling what he's done and and arresting the transformation that he's begun stopping it.
+I can understand him not wanting Republicans to win for fear of unraveling what he's done and arresting the transformation that he's begun stopping it.

-The Hillary thing, I think is I think it's personal with the Clintons and the Obamas.
+The Hillary thing, I think, is, I think it's personal with the Clintons and the Obamas.

 I don't think it goes any deeper than that.